 Nevertheless, we would be doing a disservice to an honest appraisal of nineteenth-century China were we to play down or explain away the relentless, widespread and indiscriminate violence against foreigners as merely rational actions or grievances, rather than recognizing sheer xenophobia and ignorant superstition for what it was.
 None of the explorers I have mentioned was immune to frequent, inexplicable acts of hostility on their travels, merely for being foreign, not even Margary, a British consul, nor William Mesny, William Gill’s travel companion.

-Hardened trekkers and backpackers of today have no idea what traveling in the rough is really like, at least in nineteenth-century China.
-To finally reach a city, exhausted, only to find its gates closed to you, simply because you are a foreigner, and being forced to pitch your tent out in the open amidst roaming bandits or freezing weather while staying up the whole night guarding your belongings with a gun; even when city gates do permit you entrance, not a single inn allowing you in, no explanation given; and on top of these indignities being pelted by screaming crowds, as William Gill’s photographer experienced on their Yangtze journey:
+Hardened trekkers and backpackers of today have no idea what traveling in the rough is really like, at least in a place like nineteenth-century China.
+To finally reach a city, exhausted, only to find its gates closed to you and being forced to pitch your tent out in the open amidst roaming bandits or freezing weather while staying up the whole night guarding your belongings with a gun; even when city gates do permit you entrance, not a single inn allowing you in, no explanation given; and on top of these indignities being pelted by screaming crowds, as William Gill’s photographer experienced on their Yangtze journey:

 We went for a walk one morning on the other side of the river, and took the photographer with us and left him to his own devices.
 When we returned home he told us that the people had thrown stones and bricks at the camera.
 He said that his attempts had not been very successful.
 The Chinese people believe that foreigners make a juice out of children’s eyes for photographic purposes; they say, “A man, or a dog, or a horse cannot see without eyes; how then can that machine?
 If it has not got eyes of its own, it must have the eyes of somebody else.”
 Their logic is unanswerable, especially the brickbats and stones.
 (Gill)